golemhq/golem/docs/source/managing-test-data.md

 Managing Test Data
 ==================================================

-Keeping the test data (input and output values) properly managed is vital for the success of the automated tests.
+The data for each test can be stored inside the test file or in a separate CSV file.
+To select which location should Golem use, set the *test_data* setting to 'csv' or 'infile'.

-To do that, Golem tests can store the data in a separate file.
+**Note**: All CSV values are considered strings.
+If you need different value types use 'infile' setting.

-##### Using the Data Table
+#### Using the Data Table

 Let's rewrite the previous example but extracting all the data values outside of the code: